mklabs/vim-nodemate/readme.md

-The whole nodejs documentation is available as `.json`, this allow us to do some fancy things with these information.. like generating a bunch of snipmate snippet.
+The whole nodejs documentation is available as `.json`, this allow us to do some fancy things with this information.. like generating a bunch of snipmate snippet.

-Snippet generated from nodejs.org/api/ are all placed in a subdirectory `snippets/javascript/<module>/<name>.snippet' to allow multiple matches using `*.snippet` files.
+Snippet generated from nodejs.org/api/ are all placed in a subdirectory `snippets/javascript/<module>/<name>.snippet`

-In addition, all these snippets files are used to setup the omni-completion below.

 To regenerate the list of snippet, simply cd into the plugin location (usually `~/.vim/bundle/nodemate/`) and run `npm install` (this will install devDepencies and trigger the `./bin/generate` script)

+In addition, these snippets files are used to setup the omni-completion below.

 ## Omni Completion